GraceAbike/Portfolio/README.md

 - Open terminal
 - Clone this project by the command.

+### Project requirements

 #### You should implement the following interactions:

+- For this project, you should add the `JavaScript` + `HTML` + `CSS` `linter`.
+- In mobile, implement the following features:
-- When the user clicks (or taps) the button to check project details, the popup with details about the project appears.
+- When the user clicks (or taps) the hamburger button, the mobile menu appears.
-- When the user clicks (or taps) the close (X) button, the popup disappears.
+- When the user clicks (or taps) the close (X) button, the mobile menu disappears.
-- In order to associate each project with the popup window details, you must refactor the project section:
-- You need to use a JavaScript array to store all of the information for all projects.
-- For each project you need to store the following pieces of data in a JavaScript object, at a minimum: name, description, featured image, technologies, link to live version, link to source.
-- You need to update the main page so that the projects section is created dynamically using the information stored in that JavaScript object.
-Remember, all of the HTML in that section is created when the page loads.
-After that, you could implement the popup window.
+- When the user clicks (or taps) any of the mobile menu options, the mobile menu disappears.
+- When the user clicks (or taps) any of the mobile menu options, a correct part of the page is displayed.
 ### usege
 - For anyone who wants to practice html5 or/and css3
 - For anyone who wants to create his own portfolio.